zuedev/red-right-hand/projects/handbook/ranks.md

 ### Cadet

 The entry-level rank for new recruits in the Naval division.
 Cadets undergo rigorous training to prepare for their roles and must demonstrate commitment and discipline through their training period before advancing to Ensign.
 They are usually assigned to basic duties and learning tasks aboard ships.

+## Marine Ranks

+### Private

+The entry-level rank for new recruits in the Marine division.
+Privates undergo basic training to prepare for their roles and must demonstrate commitment and discipline through their training period before advancing to Corporal.
+They are usually assigned to fundamental duties and learning tasks within the Marine Corps.